-- Ride to Care can be used for transportation to/from Oregon Convention Center and other vaccination sites.
+- Ride to Care can be used for transportation to/from vaccination sites.
 For more information, visit www.ridetocare.com

-- Providence Medicare Advantage Plans is pleased to provide assistance to members requiring transportation to a COVID-19 vaccination site.
-Please call OneCall at 1-866-733-8994 for questions or to schedule transportation service.
+- Providence Medicare Advantage Plans is pleased to assist members requiring transportation to a COVID-19 vaccination site.
+Please call OneCall at 1-866-733-8994 for questions or to schedule a transportation service.

 You can expect to pay nothing for the COVID-19 vaccine:

 - COVID-19 vaccine is free and will be provided at no cost to you.
 Vaccines purchased with taxpayer dollars will be available at no cost for all members.
 In addition, vaccine administration cost is covered in full by any in-network or out-of-network provider or pharmacy.
 The provider should bill us directly.